 Marco LoCascio, Director.
-Mr. LoCascio is the Chief Executive Officer of Adia Resources Inc., a private company engaged in exploration for diamonds.
+Mr. LoCascio is the VP Corporate Development for Orogen Royalties Inc, a prospect generation and royalty company.
+Mr. LoCascio was formerly Chief Executive Officer of Adia Resources Inc., a private company engaged in exploration for diamonds.
 Mr. LoCascio is a former portfolio manager at Mason Hill Advisors focusing on precious metals equities.
 He spent over 11 years with the firm as an analyst and portfolio manager.
 Mason Hill Advisors is a global, value-oriented investment manager based in New York.
 Marco received his B.A. in Economics from Amherst College.